Robin in other media

 In addition to DC Comics books, the superhero Robin also appears in other media, such as films, television and radio.
 Dick Grayson, Jason Todd, Tim Drake, Stephanie Brown, and Damian Wayne are examples of the characters who use the name Robin.

-Other than showing up in media associated with being Batman's sidekick, he also makes an appearance as the leader of the Teen Titans.
+While typically portrayed in media associated with Batman, the character has also appeared in several projects that depict him as the leader of the Teen Titans.